Programme/Approved Electives for 2021/22

 Design appropriate data collection and analysis strategies to test hypotheses and answer research questions: 1,2Conduct, analyse and evaluate psychological research projects, using qualitative and survey methods: 1,2Report psychological research using APA formatting: 1,2

-15 hours of lectures20 hours of lab sessions50 hours of asynchronous learning and project work (outside of class time)65 hours for writing up project work
+20 hours of taught classes20 hours of lab classes50 hours of asynchronous learning and project work (outside of class time) - preparation for labs and other 'homework' tasks60 hours for writing up project work

 1: Laboratory Report weighted 50%